A calling that

 « You will never be a doctor. »

-Pablo Vega grew up in Verín, in Galicia.
-In 2019, he was denied a place to study Medicine in Spain — not for want of calling, but because his entrance score fell a few decimal points below the cutoff.
-His mother had walked a similar path: a nurse in Spain who had tried, without success, to have her qualification recognised toward a full medical degree.
+Pablo Vega grew up in Verín, Ourense.
+In 2019 he didn't get a place to study Medicine in Spain — not for want of calling, but because the entrance cutoff left him just short of the threshold.
+His mother had walked a similar path: today she is a nurse in Spain, but she had studied her degree in Portugal — something that, from a very early age, taught Pablo the value of an international experience.

 The barrier